GravityPDF/gravity-pdf-documentation/docs/v6/developers/filters/gfpdf_mpdf_post_init_class.md

 ## Usage

-Use this filter to override any of the Gravity PDF default mPDF settings.

-Below is a snippet to override the text direction in mPDF:
+Write content directly to the PDF:

 ```
 add_filter( 'gfpdf_mpdf_init_class', function( $mpdf, $form, $entry, $settings, $Helper_PDF ) {
-	$mpdf->SetDirectionality( 'ltr' );
+    $mpdf->WriteHTML( 'This is included right at the beginning of the document...' );

 	return $mpdf;

 }, 10, 5 );
 ```